-Price fo recasts 2012E 2013E Risks (D = downside; U = upside) Aluminium \$2,275/t \$1.03/lb \$2,375/t \$1.08/lb D: Deterioration of macro picture in Europe/ US.
+Price fo orecasts 2012E 2013E Risks (D = downside; U = upside) Aluminium \$2,275/t \$1.03/lb \$2,375/t \$1.08/lb D: Deterioration of macro picture in Europe/ US.
 D: Contagion from Europe/ US to EM.
+D: Contagion from Europe/ US to EM.
 D: Financing deals are broken and metal becomes available.
 D: There is considerable uncertainty over global aluminium production volumes in the medium term.
 U: Smelters show restraint and/or production disruptions reduce output.
-U: quantitative easing in Europe and the US Copper \$7,750/t \$3.52/lb \$7,313/t \$3.32/lb D: quantitative dusing in Europe dual ne GS D: Deterioration of macro picture in Europe/ US.
-D: Contagion from Europe/ US to EM.
+U: quantitative easing in Europe and the US Copper \$7,750/t \$7,313/t D: Deterioration of macro picture in Europe/ US. \$3.52/lb \$3.32/lb D: Contagion from Europe/ US to EM.
 D: China slows by more than currently factored in.
 U: Production disruptions in a tight concentrates market.
 U: China restocks.
 U: quantitative easing in Europe and the US.
-Lead \$2,200/t \$1.00/lb \$2,500/t \$1.16/lb D: Deterioration of macro picture in Europe/ US.
-D: Contagion from Europe/ US to EM D: Destocking in China or higher lead exports from the country.
+Lead \$2,200/t \$2,500/t D: Deterioration of macro picture in Europe/ US. \$1.00/lb \$1.16/lb D: Contagion from Europe/ US to EM D: Destocking in China or higher lead exports from the country.
 D: Lead production is correlated with zinc output.
-As zinc output may be expanding (see below), there is a risk that supply comes back more quickly than we currently factor in.
-U: quantitative easing in Europe and the US Nickel \$17,375/t \$7.88/lb \$18,250/t \$8.28/lb Deterioration of macro picture in Europe/US.
-D: Contagion from Europe/US to EM D: NPI producers don't close shop.
+As zinc output may be expanding (see below), there is a risk that supply come: back more quickly than we currently factor in.
+U: quantitative easing in Europe and the US Nickel \$17,375/t \$18,250/t D: Deterioration of macro picture in Europe/ US. \$7.88/lb \$8.28/lb D: Contagion from Europe/ US to EM D: NPI producers don't close shop.
 D: Projects in the pipeline will go live on time.
 U: With the nickel market more consolidated now, producers could show restraint in boosting output.
+U: With the nickel market more consolidated now, producers could show restraint in boosting output.
 U: quantitative easing in Europe and the US.
-Zinc \$2,075/t \$0.94/lb \$2,425/t \$1.10/lb Deterioration of macro picture in Europe/US.
-D: Contagion from Europe/US to EM.
-D: Unreported inventories exist on the zinc market.
+Zinc \$2,075/t \$2,425/t D: Deterioration of macro picture in Europe/ US.
+ZIIIC \$0.94/lb \$1.10/lb D: Contagion from Europe/ US to EM. ψ0.74/10 ψ1.10/10 D: Unreported inventories exist on the zinc market.
 More metal could become available.
 D: The zinc market is fragmented.
 There is evidence that miners consider further output increases.
 U: Subdued mine production increases.
 U: quantitative easing in Europe and the US.
-Gold \$1,850/oz \$1,750/oz Deterioration of investor sentiment; immediate increase of risk aversion leads to cross-asset reduction of risk; D: Gold could take a back seat in asset allocation if the global economy continues to expand at a steady pace.
+Gold \$1,850/oz \$1,750/oz D: Deterioration of investor sentiment; immediate increase of risk aversion leads to cross-asset reduction of risk; D: Gold could take a back seat in asset allocation if the global economy continues to expand at a steady pace.
 D: High gold prices deter buyers of physical gold.
 D: Increased scrap supply.
-U: guantitative easing in Europe and the US Silver \$34.03/oz \$37.00/oz D: Non-commercial, trend-following money has had a significant impact on recent price movements; fast money leads to price volatility.
+U: quantitative easing in Europe and the US Silver \$34.03/oz \$37.00/oz D: Non-commercial, trend-following money has had a significant impact on recent price movements; fast money leads to price volatility.
 D: Industrial usage slows on subdued global economic growth.
 U: Investors raise exposure to hard assets like silver on concerns over continued structural macro risks in advanced nations.
-U: quantitative easing in Europe and the US Platinum \$1,663/oz \$1,700/oz D: Deterioration of investor sentiment.
-D: GDP growth rates fall/ concerns over sovereigns.
+U: quantitative easing in Europe and the US Platinum \$1,663/oz \$1,700/oz D: Deterioration of investor sentiment. . ,, D: GDP growth rates fall/ concerns over sovereigns.
 D: Jewellery demand suffers due to rising prices.
 D: Miners may bring back production.
 U: Production disruptions reduce availability of platinum U: quantitative easing in Europe and the US